-If you are wondering if you should invest in Linkedin in order to:
+Wondering if you should invest in a Linkedin Premium account?

 You are in the right place.

-In this article, we cover everything that sales, recruiters, and jobseekers need to know about linkedin premium offers and how to get the most of them.
+We are going to cover everything that sales, recruiters, and jobseekers must know about linkedin premium offers.

 What is Linkedin Premium?